 Viola hid underneath her wigs and let hair loss and alopecia areata control her life.
 However using a real human hair wig isn’t a bad thing, in fact it’s a great way to get your confidence back and get you feeling like yourself again.
 Human hair wigs look natural, beautiful, are breathable and comfortable.
 Instead of letting alopecia areata control your life, take back your life and feel confident in your own skin – and your new hair!
 It can be easy to shy away and hide when battling alopecia areata but here at Transitions we’ve helped so many women find a human hair wig that makes them feel like themselves again!

-For a free consultation with one of our hair loss and human hair wig specialists, click here or call 1300 427 778.
+For a free consultation (valued at $250.00) with one of our hair loss and human hair wig specialists, click here or call 1300 427 778.
 Start your journey back to great looking hair today!